MajorTanya/itty-compression/README.md

 ## TODO

-- More appropriate media types
+- [ ] More library/framework compatibility data?
+- [ ] Code golfing
+- [ ] More robust approach to suboptimal inputs

 ## Thanks